wortelus/xplane-streamdeck/README.md

 ### What is planned / WIP?
 - More types of labels
+- Own X-Plane UDP handler
 - Multi deck support

 ### Known Issues
-There is currently a bug in **pyxpudpserver** that causes the dataref updating of buttons to freeze (giving you a message *"dictionary changed size during iteration"*.
+There is currently a bug in **pyxpudpserver** that sometimes causes the dataref updating of buttons to freeze (giving you a message *"dictionary changed size during iteration"*.

 The proposed solution is to use locking instead of simple if condition in its main lib file.

 You can apply this yourself until this gets resolved.

+### Acknowledgments
+*IBMPlexMono-Bold.ttf* - Licensed under SIL Open Font License (OFL)

+IBM Plex™ is an international typeface family designed by Mike Abbink, IBM BX&D, in collaboration with Bold Monday, an independent Dutch type foundry.
+Plex was designed to capture IBM’s spirit and history, and to illustrate the unique relationship between mankind and machine—a principal theme for IBM since the turn of the century.

 ## License
 BSD 2-Clause License